ashwathkart/ashwathkart.github.io/_posts/2000-01-10-autonomous-parking.markdown

 ### Conclusion

-This project demonstrates the successful integration of modern robotics techniques for autonomous parking.
+This project demonstrates the successful integration of several modern robotics techniques for the implementation of a autonomous parking system.
 The combination of Hybrid A* planning, MPC control, and deep learning-based perception creates a robust system capable of handling real-world parking scenarios.

 Future improvements could include:
-1. Implementation of particle filters for more robust state estimation
+1. Implementation of multi-sensor fusion for more robust state estimation
 2. Integration of uncertainty-aware planning
 3. Extension to more complex parking scenarios